 The Factory Act of 1992 stipulates regulations for factory establishment and operation, factory expansion, and safety requirements.
-This Act also imposes strict controls on industrial pollution.
-The Act is administered by the Department of Industrial Works of the Ministry of Industry.
+The Act also imposes strict controls on industrial pollution and is administered by the Department of Industrial Works of the Ministry of Industry in Thailand who ultimately issues factory licenses.

 A factory is defined as any premise that uses machinery equivalent to five horsepower or more, or that employs seven or more, with or without any machine, for manufacturing, producing, assembling, packing, repairing, maintaining, testing, improving, processing, conveying, storing or destroying anything included in the classes or types of factories presently listed with the Ministry of Industry.